IIHF Asia Championship Series: History

 The Asia Championship Series was created in May 2023 through collaboration between the IIHF and the national federations of China, Japan, Kazakhstan, and South Korea.
 The series is meant to serve as a pilot project for hockey development in the participating nations.
 The four national federations have agreed to participate in the series at both the men's and women's senior levels for four consecutive years, i.e. through 2028.

-Regarding the series' purpose and potential influence, IIHF President Luc Tardiff explained that the IIHF intended to "[use] this platform to evaluate the impact in multiple areas... [and] may potentially organize more regional competitions and championships in the future."
+Regarding the series' purpose and potential influence, IIHF President Luc Tardiff explained that the IIHF intended to "[use] this platform to evaluate the impact in multiple areas... [and] may potentially organize more regional competitions and championships in the future".

 Results

 Men

 The men's tournament is officially called the IIHF Ice Hockey Asia Championship.
 The inaugural tournament was held during 6 to 9 November 2024 at Halyk Arena.
-The second edition is scheduled to be held in Beijing, China, from 20 to 23 November 2025.
+The second edition was held in Beijing, China, from 20 to 23 November 2025.